ARAVINDMS444/web-automation-playwright-typescript/README.md

 # Web Application Automation Framework

-This Project is for developing Automation Framework from scratch and Automate the Test Cases for Web Application.
+This Project is for developing Web Automation Playwright Framework from scratch and Automate the Test Cases for Web Application.

 - Tool Used: Playwright
 - Language Used: Typescript
-- IDE Used: JetBrains Aqua
+- IDE Used: JetBrains Webstorm
 - Version Control Used: GitHub
 - CI/CD Used: GitHub